akielaries/openGPMP/README.md

 mathematics, C, C++, Fortran, Assembly, Julia, etc, etc all interesting.
-As far as usability and practicality, that may become more solidified with more contributors and time spent but I do aim to design and implement the project with real-world usage as the primary focus...
+As far as usability and practicality, that may become more solidified with more contributors and time spent but I do aim to design and implement the project with real-world usage as a focus...